UnlockNYC/unlock-nyc-web/src/articles/test.md

   Hello world, hello proton.
 This is an article, with a summary that is excerpted here.
 image: 'https://public-unlock.nyc3.digitaloceanspaces.com/Article-GoodReport.png'
+alt: >-
+  blue background, with an illustration of a document in the foreground, and a brown thumbs up emoji on top
 tags:
   - Rights Recorder
   - Advocate Portal